-Prediction magazine: Hate Something
+Hate Something

-There was an advert on the TV a while back.
+There was an advert on the TV a few years back.
 Visually it looked like an animated pastiche of one of those 60's psychedelic posters, with rainbows and flowers and bright, colourful birds dancing about beneath candy-coloured clouds.
 Except that in place of the word "Love" (which is what the sixties poster would have said) it had the word "Hate".

 It was clearly making a reference to scenes from the Beatles animated movie, Yellow Submarine.